Pricing is scary as a freelance web designer.

 At a certain point, what you’re worth won’t match what someone might be willing to pay if it’s framed by an hourly rate.

 When you give a client an hourly rate you are communicating that your value is attached to the time you spend on the project.
-And, there’s so much more that you have to offer a client than just HOURS WORKED.
+And, there’s so much more that your client is getting than just HOURS WORKED.

 - time savings (you do the work so they can focus on more important things)